musicslayer/self_publish_book/README.md

 Once this is done, you can download the template file image as a PNG and PDF.

 ### Validation
-The following may be useful when validating that your e-book is correct before shipping it.
+The following software may be useful when validating that your e-book is correct before distributing it.

 > [!IMPORTANT]
 > To validate a physical book, you can examine the PDF file, but otherwise you have to order proof copies from Amazon for the cost of printing.